yanaiela/num_fh/README.md

 This is the code used in the paper:

 **"Where’s My Head?
-Definition, Dataset and Models for Numeric Fused-Heads Identification and Resolution"** Yanai Elazar and Yoav Goldberg, to appear in TACL [preprint](https://arxiv.org/pdf/1905.10886.pdf) and there's also a [demo](http://nlp.biu.ac.il/~lazary/fh/)!
+Definition, Dataset and Models for Numeric Fused-Heads Identification and Resolution"** Yanai Elazar and Yoav Goldberg

+to appear in TACL

+[preprint](https://arxiv.org/pdf/1905.10886.pdf)
+and there's also a [demo](http://nlp.biu.ac.il/~lazary/fh/)!